codesilva/codesilva.github.io/_posts/2025-09-18-nodejs-apocrypha-base-object.md

 ### BaseObject's Internal Fields

+_In Progress - More details to be added soon_

 ---

 <!-- `kInternalFieldCount` is the number of internal fields in the object template.
 This is used to store the pointer to the -->